Es En

 return user.UserDTO{}, fmt.Errorf("couldn't find user %s: %w", id, err)

-// 💥 Bug: We didn’t log the error.
-Lesson learned later.
+// 💥 Bug: We didn't log here, and we lost the original error's type.

 }